 [B] Mitigate conflict between Gentiles and Jews bound to rabbinic tradition as Gentiles sought to attend Jewish synagogues in order to learn Torah.

-- In their response, the Apostles did not say that any part of Torah was optional for Gentiles; they acknowledged that Gentiles could be right with God without converting to Judaism and submitting to Oral Torah, Jewish custom and tradition, which is much different.
+- In their response, the Apostles did not say that any part of Torah was optional for Gentiles; they affirmed that Gentiles could be right with God without converting to Judaism and submitting to Oral Torah, Jewish custom and tradition, which is much different.

 First, we may note that the source of the controversy at hand were the Pharisees, who rose up early in the apostolic discussion and repeated their position: “But there rose up certain of the sect of the Pharisees which believed, saying, That it was needful to circumcise them, and to command them to keep the law of Moses.”
-(Acts 15:5) From their initial teaching (vs 1) it is clear that the Pharisees were asserting that conversion to Judaism was essential for salvation: conversion to Judaism is what “circumcised after the manner of Moses” meant to people of that day.
-These Pharisees believed that only Jews could be in a right relationship with God and included in God’s spiritual kingdom, and whenever the Pharisees taught Jews about keeping Torah the Pharisees included their own burdensome traditions right along with Torah and positioned them as equivalent to Torah.
+(Acts 15:5) From their initial teaching (vs 1) it is clear that the Pharisees were asserting that conversion to Judaism was essential for salvation: conversion to Judaism is what “circumcised after the manner of Moses” meant to Jews of that day.
+These Pharisees believed that only Jews could be in a right relationship with God and included in God’s spiritual kingdom, and whenever the Pharisees taught Jews about keeping Torah, the Pharisees included their own burdensome traditions right along with Torah and positioned them as equivalent to Torah.

 Peter eventually provided some clarity by saying, “God… put no difference between us and them, purifying their hearts by faith.” (vs 9) Peter made it clear from his experience with Cornelius that God fully accepted Gentiles while they were still in a Gentile state, without having to convert to Judaism.
 This proved beyond question that justification and inclusion into the family of God came not through works or conversion to Judaism, but through faith in Messiah.